innoq/iqvoc/README.md

 If you make changes to existing code please make sure that the test suite stays green.
 Please include tests to your additional contributions.

 Tests can be run via `bundle exec rake test`.
-We're using Poltergeist for integration tests with JavaScript support.
+We're using Cuprite for integration tests with JavaScript support.

 ## Maintainer & Contributors